-This year's Safer Internet Day took place on Tuesday 11th February 2020 with the theme, "Together for a better Internet" To mark this occasion, the children took part in a variety of activities as a reminder to keep themselves safe online.
+This year's Safer Internet Day took place on Tuesday 9th February 2021 with the theme, "An Internet We Trust: Exploring Reliability in the Online World".
+To mark this occasion, the children took part in a variety of activities as a reminder to keep themselves safe online.

 Internet Safety in School and At Home